usaid-cs/yesterday-i-learned/random.md

 - [The Nintendo Switch uses a plastic screen](https://www.youtube.com/watch?v=XJP6gERPmMk) on purpose: so kids can't crack it.
 The whole exterior is plastic; the device is designed for abuse.
 Which smartphones aren't.
 This is why these console things still have an enormous market.
 - [Banks are removing coin counters](https://forums.redflagdeals.com/any-free-coin-counters-left-2054344/) so you will do everything you can do avoid getting coins.
 In such a move, banks save virtual money by no longer dealing with cash.
 - "Don't tattoo your eyeball, you might lose your eye" - [A woman described as "retarded"](https://i.imgur.com/ZJKCY3k.jpg)
-- Puerto Rico is the largest unincorporated territory of the United States.
-Puerto Ricans are US citizens, but are not normal voters.
 - News agencies like the New York Times have [anonymous drops on Tor](https://www.youtube.com/watch?v=HfuZJVpNWR4) so people can submit news ("leak") anonymously.
 - An ISO 8601 date without the year has the format `--MM-DD`.
 Standard also allows a year followed by the day number as `YYYY-DDD`.
 Therefore, it is not possible to have an ISO date displayed with just the year and month.
 - Do not buy a (pair of) VR goggle(s).
 Their size do not justify the gimmicks that they provide.